gf500/Active-Directory-Setup/README.md

 # Active-Directory
 Active Directory Home-Lab

 This project demonstrates the setup and configuration of an Active Directory home-lab environment for ACME, a fictional company.
-ACME is a manufacturing company with 500 employees.
-The company's headquarters is located in Montreal with a branch office in Boston and a factory in Edmonton.
+The company's headquarters is located in Montreal with a branch office in Boston.
 By setting up this lab environment, we aim to showcase the implementation of an AD infrastructure that reflects the organizational structure of a large-scale company.
 This readme provides an overview of the project and guides you through the steps to recreate the lab setup and configuration.

 ## Lab Environment Setup
 For our starting environment, we're using VMware Workstation to create a virtualized setup for our Active Directory home-lab.
-We've set up two virtual machines to simulate our network:
+We've set up two virtual machines to simulate our network, we will be adding another VM for the Boston Domain Controller later on.

 Windows Server 2022 VM:
-- This VM acts as the domain controller, managing user accounts, group policies, and other Active Directory services.
-It's running Windows Server 2022.
+- This VM acts as the domain controller for the Montreal headquarters, managing user accounts, group policies, and other Active Directory services.

 Windows 10 Workstation VM:
 - This VM represents a regular workstation within the ACME network.
 It runs Windows 10 and allows us to test and demonstrate the features of our Active Directory infrastructure.